 Why we created this guide for Lead Agencies and how to use it

 Sources of burden in the application process

 The process of applying for Child Care and Development Fund (CCDF) child care assistance should not be complicated, confusing, invasive, or frustrating for families, but all too often it is.
 Relatively simple changes to the application questions and definitions, layout, and required documents can make a big difference in reducing the “time tax” to apply for assistance.
 The Office of Child Care (OCC) is committed to making accessing child care subsidies easier for families.

 OCC has prepared this guide for CCDF Lead Agencies to provide practical, actionable changes you can adopt now, drawing from best practices in benefits application design and process – all already allowed under federal law and in use today.
 You will also find an end-to-end model child care assistance application that shows how all of these best practices can fit together.
 All recommendations in this guide and the sample application are consistent with federal CCDF rules and regulations.

-Administrative burdens can exacerbate inequity, falling disproportionately on people that most need critical services.
+Administrative burdens can worsen inequity.
+They fall disproportionately on people who most need critical services.
 There are many potential sources of burden when completing a child care assistance application, including:

 - Time spent completing an application